AkhilV30/akhilv30/README.md

 # I'm Akhil

 I'm a CS and Math student with interests in AI, data, and software engineering.
-I enjoy learning quickly, building meaningful projects, and working toward making an impact.
+I enjoy learning quickly, building meaningful projects, and working towards making an impact.

 ---